Monday, May 18, 2015

 and the ache is only worsened if I dare look at her picture.

-I’m left here to wonder what might she be doing this day.
+I’m left here to wonder what might she be doing on this day.

 Now all that remains at her school is a little tree

-Planted to honor her memory, though I doubt many visit except me.
+planted to honor her memory, although I doubt many visit except me.

 I curse God and sometimes family, too.